LionelBirglen/HandheldForceGauge/README.md

 # Handheld Force Gauge
 CAD and programs for a custom handheld force gauge.
-User interface allows for changing units, zeroing display, recording min/max values.
-Bluetooth broadcasting of the displayed values and local Python script for realtime display and recording.
-The unit is handheld in size but not *truly* hand-held since it needs to be powered through the USB-C connector.
+User interface allows for changing units (N/kg), setting tare (zeroing), recording min/max values, and switching screen orientation.
+Onscreen values are broadcasted with Bluetooth and a local Python script allows for realtime display and data recording into a csv file.

 ![Force Gauge Video](ForceGauge_shortvideo.gif)